5. FOLKLORE OF SPAIN

 Characteristics of traditional music:

-- It's anonymous; it’s the result of collective elaboration.
+It's anonymous; it’s the result of collective elaboration.

-- It's transmitted orally from generation to generation.
+It's transmitted orally from generation to generation.

-- It's functional; it accompanies works, social events and celebrations.
+It's functional; it accompanies works, social events and celebrations.

 Some Spanish folk music manifestations are limited to certain regions while others are widespread throughout all the country, such as “romance, fandango, bolero, jota, seguidilla”, stick and weapon dances…

-• Romance” or ballad: narrative poem originated in the Middle Ages, whose verses are sung repeating the same music.
-It tells all kinds of events (epic historic events, legends, fairy tales, etc.).
+“Romance” or ballad: narrative poem from the Middle Ages sung to a repeating melody, that recounts all kinds of events (epic stories, legends, fairy tales, etc.).
 They were compiled in “romanceros” and “cancioneros”.

-• Fandango”: partnered dance in triple time developed in the 18th century.
-Every Spanish region and even colonies have their local variant and it evolved into a “palo flamenco”.
-It was included in tonadillas, zarzuelas, ballets, etc. and it was used by classical composers such as Rameau, Mozart or Boccherini.
+“Fandango”: partnered dance in triple time developed in the 18th century.
+Each Spanish region and even colonies have their local variant and it evolved into a “palo flamenco”.
+It was included in tonadillas, zarzuelas, ballets, etc. It was used by classical composers such as Rameau, Mozart, Boccherini.

-• Bolero”: moderately slow dance in 3/4 with a repeating rhythmic pattern.
+“Bolero”: moderately slow dance in 3/4 with a repeating rhythmic pattern that is danced by a soloist or a couple accompanied by guitars and castanets.
 It originated in Spain in the late 18th century, not to be confused with the late 19th century Cuban “bolero”.
-It's danced by a soloist or a couple accompanied by guitars and castanets.
 It was used by classical composer Ravel.

 Romance del Conde Olinos